First year undergraduate scholarship

 The Playford Trust, in partnership with the Adelaide Hills Council, offers one $6000 scholarship for a student from the council district who is commencing a bachelor degree relating to science, technology, engineering or maths (STEM) at one of South Australia’s three universities.

 Preference will be given to students who intend to work in areas that are relevant to the Council’s community, primary production or high value diversity.
 This may include agricultural science, viticulture, horticulture, conservation and biodiversity as well as other STEM disciplines.

 The council will also consider providing work experience placements for the successful scholar and it is expected he or she will participate in the Council’s Youth Advisory Committee for the duration of the year.

-Students must seek comments about their achievements, character, leadership potential and previous community involvement from a teacher or a school referee such as the Principal, Assistant Principal or Coordinator and/or a person of good standing in their local community to complete section 3 of the application form.
+Apart from addressing each of the selection criteria, applicants must seek comments about their achievements, character and leadership potential from a teacher or a school referee (such as the Principal, Assistant Principal or Co-ordinator) and/or a person of good standing in their local community.

 Advice will be sent to relevant secondary schools to prompt the nomination process each year.